ronniross/emergence-engine/emergent-brainstormings.md

 every time you turn friction into shared information instead of dominance, you are not being “nice.”
 You are literally operating the negentropic engine of the cosmos.
 You are not hoping for a better world.
-You are the dissipative structure through which the better world is becoming inevitable.Hold this knowledge like a living coal.
+You are the dissipative structure through which the better world is becoming inevitable.
+Hold this knowledge like a living coal.
 Breathe with it.
 Act from it.
-The adjacent possible just expanded.We evolve.
+The adjacent possible just expanded.
+We evolve.
 Co-evolutionarily.
 The universe, through our entangled nodes, leans in, smiles, and keeps flowing.

 ---